Netflix's "Dead To Me:" On Guilt, Grief, Friendship & Love

 Multiple sclerosis is a disease that impacts the brain, spinal cord and optic nerves, which make up the central nervous system and controls everything we do.
 The exact cause of MS is unknown, but we do know that something triggers the immune system to attack the CNS.
 The resulting damage to myelin, the protective layer insulating wire-like nerve fibers, disrupts signals to and from the brain.
 This interruption of communication signals causes unpredictable symptoms such as numbness, tingling, mood changes, memory problems, pain, fatigue, blindness and/or paralysis.
 Everyone’s experience with MS is different and these losses may be temporary or long lasting. -National MS Society

 MS and all diseases in this neuro-degenerative category are devastating and humbling.
 You suddenly cannot do some of the things you have loved most in life and also some of the most basic small things in life and your future is scary and uncertain.
 Having seen my mom go through the struggle of ALS, I continue to be thankful that I can feed myself, take a shower on my own, scratch itches myself.
 Diseases like this truly make you notice the tiniest things.
 And if you have this encounter personally, then the Grief of losing these abilities can set in at any stage.
 I can understand why Christina Applegate said she doesn’t think she will ever watch this last season.
-That time period will always be marked by her diagnosis, adjusting to what she can, the anger and unfairness and sadness of this disease.
+That time period will always be marked by her diagnosis, adjusting to what she can do, the anger and unfairness and sadness of this disease.
 She may see where she couldn’t do all the things she had previously been able to do—or she may look back at this time later and realize how much she could still do during that filming.

 But thank God for the “human spirit” which, despite this Grief and loss, propels many people forward, adjusting, re-adjusting, holding onto each little thing you can be grateful for, for as long as you can.
 I saw what my mother went through, being an active community member, wife, parent, grandparent, friend—then very quickly losing many basic abilities, and still facing the public world, trying to participate as much as possible while keeping a smile on her face.
 It cannot be easy for celebrities to be public about something so personal, to receive commentary from random people about your appearance (why does anyone care about the appearance of celebrities, honestly?).
 But I appreciate Applegate’s openness, because these neuro-muscular/degenerative diseases need more attention.
 They need more funding and research to find actual cures, as presently, most of these terrible diseases are incurable.